aaroncalderon/ea-todo/README.md

 I have set the todo items `task.text` to be interpreted as markdown.

 If you open the developer tools you will see some errors messages.
 These error messages are related to showdown being loades as a `CommonJS/nodeJS` module, instead of as a `Regular Browser` (no loading) behaviour.

+# difference from electron-uml-issue

+I have set the `nodeIntegration: flase` property of the created BrowserWindow and behaviour is as expected.

 # EA Todo